Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             which is expressing.
       --cutoff_coverage CUTOFF_COVERAGE, -c CUTOFF_COVERAGE
-                            If the coverage is higher than this value, it will consider the nt is expressing
+                            If the coverage is higher than this value, it will consider the nucleotide is expressing.
+Default is 5.
       --features FEATURES [FEATURES ...], -f FEATURES [FEATURES ...]
-                            The features which you want to compute, ex: CDS tRNA --coverage_type COVERAGE_TYPE, -ct COVERAGE_TYPE
+                            The features which you want to compute, ex: CDS tRNA.
+      --coverage_type COVERAGE_TYPE, -ct COVERAGE_TYPE
                             For generating heatmap of coverage, you want to base on the highest coverage or average of coverage.
 If you want to use highest, please type "high".
 If you want to use average, please type "average".
+Default is high.
       --max_colorbar MAX_COLORBAR, -Mc MAX_COLORBAR
                             The max number of colorbar of heatmap.
 Default is 100.
       --min_colorbar MIN_COLORBAR, -mc MIN_COLORBAR